-PRES-315 If displaying a patient's ASL the prescribing system SHALL display at least the following information:

-For carers & agents:

-Family name

-Given name

-Address (optional)

-Relationship to SoC.

-For medicines:

-Name of the Subject of Care

-Medicine(s) name, strength

-Date prescribed

-Number of repeats available(if applicable)

-Indication that the token is not available (if applicable - for paper prescription

-The system MAY display:

-Name of the prescriber

-Name of the prescriber organisation

-Contact details of the prescriber and / or prescribing organization.

-Note: Prescribers wanting to view the complete prescription from other prescribers (i.e not in their local system) will need to enquire directly with that prescriber or the prescriber's organisation.
+Reference Requirement PRES-315 If displaying a patient's ASL the prescribing system SHALL display at least the following information: For carers & agents: Family name Given name Address (optional) Relationship to SoC.
+For medicines: Name of the Subject of Care Medicine(s) name, strength Date prescribed Number of repeats available(if applicable) Indication that the token is not available (if applicable - for paper prescriptions).
+The system MAY display: Name of the prescriber Name of the prescriber organisation Contact details of the prescriber and / or prescribing organization.
+Note: Prescribers wanting to view the complete prescription from other prescribers (i.e. not in their local system) will need to enquire directly with that prescriber or the prescriber's organisation.

-Note: the ASL intentionally contains limited information to prevent a dispense from the ASL.
-Dispensers are required to download the full legal prescription before dispensing.